Chipping Campden Village Sign, Cotswolds, UK

 Broadway and Broadway Tower

-We drove to the nearby village of Broadway.
-From here we did a circular walk, which took us to the iconic Broadway Tower.
-There’s a National Trust café at the top with outside seating and impressive views of the countryside.
+One of the best things to do in Broadway is a walk to the iconic Broadway Tower.
+You’ll find a National Trust café at the top with outside seating and impressive views of the countryside.
 You’ll also see red deer behind the visitor centre.

 Hidcote Manor & Gardens

-Just 5 miles to the north of Chipping Campden, you’ll find the Hidcote Manor and Gardens.
-This is an Arts and Crafts garden owned by the National Trust.
-This is only a stone’s throw from Kifsgate Gardens.
+Another of the top attractions in the Cotswolds near Chipping Campden is Hidcote Manor & Gardens.
+Just 5 miles to the north of Chipping Campden, this is an Arts and Crafts garden owned by the National Trust.

 Snowshill Manor & Garden